Ubuntu used to have Unity desktop in its default edition but it switched to GNOME desktop since version 17.10 release.

 KDE vs KDE Plasma: What's the difference?

 You may come across two terms: KDE and KDE Plasma.
 This may confuse you because most of the time, both refers to the same thing: a desktop environment.
 So, what’s the deal here?
 Let me explain it to you.

 Historically, KDE was the desktop environment when it was created more than twenty years ago.
 In fact, KDE is the short form for K Desktop Environment.
 But eventually KDE grow to be more than just a desktop environment.
 It has a huge list of applications developed under the KDE project like Kdenlive video editor.

 Since they were not essentially a desktop environment anymore, a few years ago, they segregated the desktop environment.
 Plasma is the desktop environment and KDE is the umbrella project responsible for the development of Plasma desktop and a bunch of other applications.

 It is still common practice to refer KDE as the desktop environment but now you know that it’s actually Plasma.

-Install KDE desktop environment on Ubuntu
+Getting KDE Plasma desktop environment on Ubuntu

 This is the complete KDE pack.
 It comes with the complete package and core KDE plasma desktop.
 If you want all of KDE goodness (and its dependencies), this is what you would install.
 Since it is the complete pack (around 1 GB), it will take some time in downloading and installing.
 You can install it using the following command: